LibgdxDiscord/DiscordThreads/README.md

 ## How to create a thread

-First open the Thread Discovery menu.
+First open the Thread Discovery menu. <br />

 On Mobile press the plus button in the top right.
 ![image](/images/createThreadMobile.png)
 On desktop and browser app press the create button on the top of the thread popout or the plus icon on the digital keyboard.